Healthy Recipes Blog

 Jump to Recipe Review Recipe

 This rich and flavorful vegetable beef soup makes a comforting start to a winter meal and is hearty enough to serve as a filling main course.
-It's one of those recipes where the leftovers get better as they rest in the fridge, allowing the flavors to meld.

-This delicious soup has distinct European flavors and seasonings, from the mirepoix used as a vegetable base to the grated parmesan added at the end to flavor and thicken the soup.
+This delicious soup has distinct European flavors and seasonings, from the mirepoix used as a vegetable base to the grated Parmesan added at the end to flavor and thicken the soup.
 It is also wonderfully filling and satiating.
 While it works as an appetizer, it's rich and hearty enough to be served as a main course, much like no-bean chili, chicken chili, or fish chowder.

 The ingredients needed to make a vegetable beef soup.

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 • Lean ground beef: I use an 85/15 mixture.
 A leaner mixture (90/10) will work, but then you'll need to add more oil or butter to the pan.